adfolks/scripts/README.md

 ### Instructions

-Edit github_migrator and add access token, organization name, and username
+Edit github_migrator and add access token, organization name, and username.
+Provide execute permission and call the script from working directory.

 `./github_migrator --help`

-Available commands are backup,download,status and help.
+Available commands are backup, download, status and help.
+Avoid running backup more than once as it creates seperate intances of backup on server side.

 #### Help with instructions